 Pay Attention to your Page Layout

-You’ve put so much work into your category description, you might want it front and center, to ensure everyone sees it!
+You’ve put so much work into the category description you might want it front and center to ensure everyone sees it!
 That is totally fine, as long as your text is relatively short.

 Regardless of how insightful and helpful your text is, if it’s so long that your products are pushed below the fold, that’s not good.